JulienKaspar/playdate-template/README.md

 Either **manually** run the `pdc` compiler and the simulator, or use **VSCode** as interface for git, code and launching the simulator.

-1. **Download the PlaydateSDK** to run the simulator and the compiler.
-https://play.date/dev/
+### Download the PlaydateSDK

-Download the "Software Development Kit".
-It's basically the game engine.|
+Download the **Software Development Kit**.
+It's basically the game engine. https://play.date/dev/

 It has most of what we need, including a Playdate Simulator to play the game directly on the computer.

+On Windows it's an install .exe.
+For Linux it's a .zip.
-Unzip the file and put the contents somewhere where it's easy to find and hard to accidentally delete or move.
+Either way, choose a folder somewhere where it's easy to find and hard to accidentally delete or move.

-2. **Setup VSCode**
+IMPORTANT: The .exe not actually installing it as a software.
+So it cannot be easily found via search as a program.

+### Setup VSCode

 It's ideal to use VS Code because of some handy extensions that will make your life a LOT easier.

-#### Install the Extensions
+#### Install the VS Code Extensions
 - Playdate from Orta
 - Playdate Debug from midouest
 - Lua from sumneko